South Florida – Caribbean

 SFC CESU Members Awarded at 2022 CESU National Meeting

-Congradulations to Dr. Laura Brandt, Dr. Jennifer Rehage, Dr. Jay Sah, and Paige Kleindl for recieving individual awards at the 2022 CESU National meeting for their leadership and involvement in the SFC CESU!
+Congratulations to Dr. Laura Brandt, Dr. Jennifer Rehage, Dr. Jay Sah, and Paige Kleindl for receiving individual awards at the 2022 CESU National meeting for their leadership and involvement in the SFC CESU!

 Get To Know The SFC CESU Partners